avaneev/biteopt/README.md

 All these strategies were tested on several classic 2-parameter optimization problems and performed fairly well.
 Global problems (with multiple local minima) may not be handled well by these strategies, but in practice these strategies strive to provide the "minimum among minima" nevertheless.
+Due to their design these strategies may be particularly good at improving an existing sub-optimal local solution.

 Optimization of more complex functions may benefit from increasing of the ValuesPerParam template parameter value to 2 or 3, but this obviously